Towards Real-world Debiasing: Rethinking Evaluation, Challenge, and Solution: Introduction

-To answer the first question, we revisit the biased distribution in existing benchmarks and real-world datasets, and propose a fine-grained framework for dataset bias analysis.
+This is a challenging question to answer given the complexity of biases in the real world and existing coarse-grained bias analysis measures (Section \ref{sec:preMeasure}).
+Consequently, we first revisit the biased distribution in existing benchmarks and real-world datasets and propose a fine-grained framework for analyzing bias in datasets.
 Inspired by the framework proposed by \citet{wiles2022a}, which assumes the data is composed of some set of attributes, we further claim that analysis of dataset bias should be conducted on the more fine-grained feature (or value) level rather than attribute level, according to our observation on real-world biases.
 From the claim, we further propose our fine-grained framework that disentangles dataset bias into the magnitude of bias and the prevalence of bias, where the magnitude of bias generally measures how predictive (or biased) features are on the target task and the prevalence of bias generally measures how many samples in the data contain any biased feature.
-With our framework, we observe that the magnitude and prevalence of real-world biases are both low, in contrast with high magnitude and high prevalence biases in existing benchmarks.
+Empirical analysis on 8 real-world datasets across various modalities has shown that the magnitude and prevalence of real-world biases are both low, in contrast with high magnitude and high prevalence biases assumed by existing benchmarks.
 In section \ref{sec:theory}, we theoretically show that two strong assumptions are implicitly held by existing high bias prevalence benchmarks, which further validates our observation that real-world biases are low in bias prevalence.